 Nonprofit leaders looking to further their careers and causes are encouraged to apply for a Community Leadership in Justice Fellowship

-The call for applications for the Foundation’s Community Leadership in Justice Fellowship (CLJF) for the 2018/2019 or 2019/2020 academic terms is now open.
+The call for applications for the Foundation’s Community Leadership in Justice Fellowship (CLJF) for the 2019/2020 and 2020/2021 academic terms is now open.

 The Foundation provides funding for up to a maximum of $65,000 toward the cost of the fellow’s salary — this is an increase of $15,000 from previous funding cycles.
 The Foundation also provides funding up to $15,000 to the academic host for equipment and program-related expenses.

 The CLJF gives nonprofit leaders the opportunity to further their careers and their causes through a paid fellowship.
-It provides a unique professional development opportunity for leaders in the public sector and builds bridges between community and academia, leaving a lasting access to justice legacy for both.
+It provides a unique professional development opportunity for leaders to build bridges between community and academia, leaving a lasting access to justice legacy for both.

 Fellows are senior employees of public interest organizations and are funded to spend all or part of an academic year at an Ontario university, law school, or college in a legal or justice studies related department (including but not limited to criminology, sociology, social work, political science, and law and society programs).
 The fellows plan and implement their individual projects, leading activities such as research, teaching, lectures, events, and collaborations.
 Candidates do not need to have a law degree.